WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10139-Introducing-enterprise-APIs-for-visionOS.md

 Best practices: environmental safety, try existing APIs, only request what you need.
 Ensure employee privacy.

-How and where to apply for entitlement: see this session's resources.
+How and where to apply for entitlement: [see this session's resources](https://developer.apple.com/documentation/visionOS/building-spatial-experiences-for-business-apps-with-enterprise-apis).
+Submit a "Development Only" request.